mit-pdos/dsrg/source/_posts/2013-06-13-cheriton-and-skeen.markdown

 date: 2013-06-13 16:21
 comments: true
 categories:
-published: false
+published: true
 ---

 ## Why did we read this paper?

 Though from 1993, in its time this paper sparked some controversy, provoking an impassioned response.
-We wanted to understand the debate about the question of providing causal and totally ordered communication properties as part of the network.
+We wanted to understand the debate about the question of providing ordering guarantees as part of the network.

 ## What is CATOCS?